cloudera/hue/docs/user-guide/user-guide.md

 # Contrib
-Those modules are not active enough to be officially maintained in the core Hue but can still fit your needs.
-Any [contribution](https://github.com/cloudera/hue/wiki) is still welcomed!
+Those modules are not active enough to be officially maintained in the core Hue but those are pretty functional and should still fit your needs.
+Any [contribution](https://github.com/cloudera/hue/wiki) is welcomed!

 ## SDK
-Check the SDK guide or contact the community about how to build your own custom app.
+Check the [SDK guide](../sdk/sdk.html#new-application) or contact the community about how to build your own custom app.

 ## HBase Browser